elis/desckit/README.md

 $ node .
 ```

-Once ready, navigate your browser to `http://localhost:1280/descks/wide/display` to preview the `wide` script and it's output.
+Once ready, navigate your browser to `http://localhost:1280/descks/base-desck/display` to preview the `base-desck` desck and it's output.

-To generate a desktop wallpaper append `render` to the url (like so: `http://localhost:1280/descks/wide/render` which will create a new file (or overwrite existing one) in `/desckit/public/cache/wide/` directory.
+To generate a desktop wallpaper append `render` to the url (like so: `http://localhost:1280/descks/base-desck/render` which will create a new file (or overwrite existing one) in `/desckit/public/cache/base-desck/` directory.

 ### Windows Configuration
 asd